vinodborole/gormv2-poc/README.md

 This project showcases GoRM v2 features

 GoRM features include
+1. Logging SQL scripts to a separate file
-1. Connection Pooling
+2. Connection Pooling
-2. Transaction and Nested transaction
+3. Transaction and Nested transaction
-3. Transactions with save points
+4. Transactions with save points
-4. Bulk Insert
+5. Bulk Insert

-5. Logging SQL scripts to a separate file
+Apart from GoRM features, it also make use of https://github.com/smallnest/gen library to auto generate gorm models

 Core following features